Our Services

 There's no magic instant cure—but the fastest relief usually comes from combining:

-If your symptoms feel more serious than a typical cold—especially with high fever, swollen tonsils, or trouble swallowing—take a moment to check your symptoms using a free tool for Acute Tonsillitis / Pharyngitis to better understand what's happening and whether you need to see a doctor right away.
+If your symptoms feel more serious than a typical cold—especially with high fever, swollen tonsils, or trouble swallowing—take a moment to check your symptoms for free to better understand what's happening and whether you need to see a doctor right away.

 And most importantly: Speak to a doctor right away if you have trouble breathing, swallowing, high fever, or severe pain.
 Some throat infections can become serious quickly and need prompt treatment.